 All Ireland Free Travel Scheme for senior citizens

-Since 2 April 2007, senior citizens have been eligible for free travel on public transport throughout the island of Ireland.
+Senior citizens are eligible for free travel on public transport throughout the island of Ireland.

 Senior citizens resident in Northern Ireland can obtain all Ireland free travel at the age of 65.

 Senior citizens resident in the Republic of Ireland can obtain all Ireland free travel at the age of 66.

 The 60+ SmartPass does not entitle the holder to all-Ireland travel.

 Note to 60+ SmartPass Holders who will turn 65 shortly